-Power on the Proton, then connect to the status page with your WiFi browser.
-You should see that the mode of CH1 is "OFF", but you should see that the continuity is "ON"... it will be highlighted in grey, since it has no effect on arming for flight.
+You should see that the mode of CH1 is "OFF".
 Click on the "Change" link next to the "OFF" mode, and in the Mode screen change it to "Drogue", then click Submit.
-Your status screen will come back, and the CH1 mode should be "Drogue", and the continuity indicator should be "ON" in light blue.
+Your status screen will come back, and the CH1 mode should be "Drogue", and the continuity indicator should be "ON" in TEAL.
 That means that it has continuity and is ready for arming.
+If the continuity indicator is in RED, that means that you don't have continuity... check your connections.